 Set of all n-polynomials is Convex

-The set of all th degree polynomials has the following structure:
+The set of all nth degree polynomials has the following structure:

 This includes polynomials of every degree imaginable, provide your imagination only considers only the natural numbers, sans zero.
 Is this resulting infinite set of polynomials a convex set?